isomerpages/moe-jurongwestpri/_mk-at-jwps/kCare.md

 permalink: /mk-at-jwps/kcare/
 description: ""
 ---
-If your child requires full-day service
+You can enroll your child in kCare if your child requires full-day service.

+At the moment, only **morning kCare** is offered.
+Your child will attend kCare from 7am to 1pm, then attend MK from 1pm to 5pm, and go back to kCare from 5pm to 7pm.

-Service provider is YMCA
+Our kCare service provider is YMCA.

 Monthly fee : $360

-Morning kCare only : 7am to 8am.
-12noon to 7pm

-MK from 8am to 12noon

 Contact : 96791940
 Email : jwkcc@ymca.edu.sg